 A lovely, wholesome meal can sometimes be ruined by boating.
 Indeed, no one likes to feel swollen and uncomfortable at the best of times.
 Is there an easy, “fix-all” solution?
 Not exactly.
-However, there are, without a doubt, a few types of Tea that can help, thats right we have tea for bloating.
+However, there are, without a doubt, a few types of Tea that can help, thats right we have tea for bloating stomach.

 What are the Best Teas for bloating?
 In this blog, we will provide you with five great infusions that can help with several digestive issues, including bloating.